 Once the patient can perform the Rotation Range of Motion exercise, I’ll start to introduce strengthening exercises.
 It is well understood that neck pain will inhibit, or “turn off,” neck muscles.
 Therefore, those with neck pain will benefit from activating and strengthening the neck.
 To kick off neck strengthening on the NecksLevel device, I like to start with two specific exercises that I’ve found to be easy to perform, and effective right from the start.
 The first one is Rotation Strengthening.
 This is the exact same movement as the Rotation Range of Motion exercise, except there is now resistance.
 I’m big on having the user maintain a chin tuck, and move through a comfortable range of motion.
 Here’s the video:

 The third, and final exercise I’ll usually perform with my patients on Day 1 is Isometrics.
 I love getting the patient going on NecksLevel Isometrics early on in their program because it trains the user in a neutral neck position.
 Always assure a chin tuck is maintained throughout the exercise.
 Isometrics here seem to have an awareness-inducing effect on patients, where they are often better able to put themselves in an ideal sitting posture during their daily life.
 I can’t explain the exact mechanisms, but strengthening the neck via NecksLevel Isometric holds with a chin tuck seems to ingrain a favorable posture that patients can return to after the exercise is over.
 Check it out below:

 That’s all there is to it.
 3 simple exercises on the NecksLevel device will put the patient well on their way to recovery.
 But where do I go from here?
 What about Day 2 and beyond?
-Check out my article on progressing patients with the NecksLevel device.
+Check out my article on progressing patients with everything from strengthening to stretches for whiplash with the NecksLevel device.